awsdocs/aws-greengrass-developer-guide/doc_source/ml-inference.md

   }
   ```

-  For more information, see [Embedding Inline Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#embed-inline-policy-console) in the *IAM User Guide*\.
+  For more information, see [Embedding Inline Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#embed-inline-policy-console) in the *IAM User Guide*\.

 ## Requirements<a name="ml-requirements"></a>

 The following requirements apply for creating and using machine learning resources:
 + You must be using AWS Greengrass Core Software v1\.5\.0 or later\.
+To use the precompiled library for MXNet v1\.2\.1, you must be using AWS Greengrass Core v1\.6\.0\.
 + Access to the local destination directory where the resource is stored must not require root privileges\.
 + Lambda functions can't perform privileged operations on the resource\.
 Only `read` or `read and write` permissions are available\.
 + You must provide the full path of the resource on the operating system of the core device\.